Gifts Under $50

-Those of us with curly hair know that it can be both a blessing and a curse.
+Those of us with curly hair know it can be both a blessing and a curse.
 When it behaves, nothing's better than having a head full of perfect ringlets or waves that cascade over your shoulders.
-But, when it's acting ornery or piqued, look out.
-Thirsty, frizzy, stressed out curls are never pretty.
-And, when we try to wrestle those same misbehaving curls into submission, it only makes things worse.
+But when it's acting ornery or piqued -- look out.
+Thirsty, frizzy, stressed-out curls are never pretty.
+And when we try to wrestle those same misbehaving curls into submission, it only makes things worse.
 (Because, really, the only thing that looks worse than fried curls are fried curls that have been further fried in an attempt to make them behave.)
 Best curl products

 Most women are constantly looking for new hairstyles -- whether it's to reinvent the way they look or for a special occasion.
 Each person is different, and choosing the right hairstyles to fit them will depend on the person's face shape, hair texture, and the occasion.
 If you're planning to spend the day at the mall or hang out at your friend's place watching movies, then you'll want to choose hairstyles which are relaxed and casual, and easy to maintain.
 On the other hand, occasions like weddings or prom demand more elaborate hairstyles, like beautiful updos that are elegant and complement your dress and accessories.